aws/aws-k8s-tester/README.md

 ## `etcd-utils k8s list`

+`etcd-utils k8s list` helps with API deprecation (e.g. https://code.amazon.com/packages/EtcdTools/blobs/mainline/--/cmd/etcd-tools/k8s/encoding.go).

+**WARNING**: `kubectl` internally converts API versions in the response (see [`kubernetes/issues#58131`](https://github.com/kubernetes/kubernetes/issues/58131#issuecomment-403829566)).
+Which means `kubectl get` output may have different API versions than the one persisted in `etcd` .
+Upstream Kubernetes recommends upgrading deprecated API with *get and put*:

+> the simplest approach is to get/put every object after upgrades. objects that don't need migration will no-op (they won't even increment resourceVersion in etcd). objects that do need migration will persist in the new preferred storage version

 To minimize the impact of list cals, `etcd-utils k8s list` reads keys with leadership election and pagination; only a single worker can run at a time.

 ```bash